-In general, the review of the outcomes and targets are well aligned with the One Planet Living Goals - the main area of concern is around Zero Carbon Energy.
-While offsetting can help reduce emissions offsite to be a true sustainability leader an organisation must be aiming for true zero carbon buildings.
+In general, the newly refreshed outcomes and targets drawn up in 2021 are well aligned with the One Planet Living Goals.
+The main area of concern is around Zero Carbon Energy.
+While offsetting can help reduce emissions offsite, to be a true sustainability leader an organisation must be aiming for true zero-carbon buildings.
 The current targets are not aligned with this and so ideally should be reviewed.